Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements: Experimental data

 \section{Experimental data}

-In this work, we validate the proposed \MF{} approach using the experimental data reported by the authors in \cite{moreno-mateos_biaxial_2025} under biaxial loading conditions.
+In this work, we present the first experimental demonstration of unsupervised \MF{} using the experimental data reported by the authors in \cite{moreno-mateos_biaxial_2025} under biaxial loading conditions.
 The campaign was carried out on standardized square samples made from five different soft materials (shear modulus below \qty{250}{\kilo\pascal}).
-Four of the materials were synthesized by curing two-component blends at elevated temperature: Elastosil P7670 at three volume mixing ratios (2:1, 8:5, and 1:1, ranging from softest to stiffest) and Sylgard 184 at the standard 10:1 ratio.
-All samples had a thickness of \qty{2}{\milli \meter}; while the fifth material was VHB 4905 tape, supplied by the manufacturer as pre-formed sheets of thickness \qty{0.5}{\milli\meter}.
-In addition, a notch in the middle maximizes the deformation heterogeneity.
+Four of the materials were synthesized by curing two-component blends at elevated temperatures: Elastosil P7670 at three volume mixing ratios (2:1, 8:5, and 1:1, ranging from softest to stiffest) and Sylgard 184 at the standard 10:1 ratio.
+All samples had a thickness of \qty{2}{\milli \meter}, except for VHB 4905 tape, which was supplied by the manufacturer as pre-formed sheets of thickness \qty{0.5}{\milli\meter}.
+In addition, a notch in the middle introduces deformation heterogeneity.
 The notch is oriented at \qty{45}{\degree} with respect to the loading axes and has a length of \qty{10}{\milli \meter} (cf. \cref{fig:experiment}a-b).
+It is worth noting that the notch, acting as a strain concentrator, may induce inelastic effects in its immediate vicinity.
+However, these are minor prior to sample failure and diminish further away from the notch boundary.

 Equibiaxial tests under monotonic loading were performed at a quasi-static displacement rate of \qty{0.85}{\milli\meter\per\second} along each axis, starting from an initial clamp separation of \qty{85}{\milli\meter}.
-Throughout the tests, 2D Digital Image Correlation (DIC) was applied to images captured during deformation and after crack propagation.
-In this work, however, we restrict our analysis to the displacement fields measured at loading steps preceding fracture initiation.
+Throughout the tests, 2D Digital Image Correlation (DIC) was applied to images captured during deformation.
+In this work, we restrict our analysis to the displacement fields measured at loading steps strictly preceding sample failure.
 The fingerprints are constructed as the geometric mean across four experimental repetitions.
 Details regarding the experimental fingerprint measurement are provided in \cref{sec:experimental_fingerprint_measurement}.

 We note that the experimental dataset provides a sufficiently dense set of load steps such that we can extract the fingerprint information at the load steps predefined in \cref{sec:standardized_experiment}.
 The experimental displacement field is sampled at nodes lying on an elliptic contour, as illustrated in \cref{fig:experiment}b-c for both a representative sample and the finite element mesh used to generate the fingerprint database.
 This is possible due to the high spatial resolution of the experimental displacement fields obtained through DIC, which are originally computed on a square grid that is significantly denser than the set of points required for fingerprint construction.